This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, maraschino liqueur, Green Chartreuse, lime juice, and cubed ice to a shaker.
+Add gin, maraschino liqueur, Green Chartreuse, and lime juice to a shaker.

 Shake for 10-20 seconds.